sphinx-labs/sphinx/specs/merkle-tree.md

 #### `const makeSphinxMerkleTree = (deploymentData: DeploymentData): SphinxMerkleTree`

 #### Input
-Accepts a [DeploymentData](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/packages/contracts/src/merkle-tree.ts#L45) object where the keys are canonical chain ids, and the values are deployment data objects which contain all of the necessary info to assemble a `SphinxMerkleTree`.
-The Merkle tree generation function should be agnostic to the transaction data source so anyone can generate a tree based on transactions from any scripting framework (i.e., Foundry, Hardhat Ignition, some arbitrary future framework).
+Accepts a [DeploymentData](https://github.com/sphinx-labs/sphinx/blob/feature/audit/packages/contracts/src/merkle-tree.ts#L45) object where the keys are canonical chain ids, and the values are deployment data objects which contain all of the necessary info to assemble a `SphinxMerkleTree`.
+The Merkle tree generation function should be agnostic to the transaction data source so anyone can generate a tree based on transactions from any scripting framework (i.e. Foundry, Hardhat Ignition, some arbitrary future framework).

 #### Output
-Outputs a [SphinxMerkleTree](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/packages/contracts/src/merkle-tree.ts#L128) object that follows the above [architecture](#merkle-tree-architecture) and [invariants](#high-level-merkle-tree-invariants).
+Outputs a [SphinxMerkleTree](https://github.com/sphinx-labs/sphinx/blob/feature/audit/packages/contracts/src/merkle-tree.ts#L128) object that follows the above [architecture](#merkle-tree-architecture) and [invariants](#high-level-merkle-tree-invariants).

 ## Dependencies
 The Merkle tree generation utility makes calls to external libraries.
 We use `ethers` version 6.7.0 to handle ABI encoding tree leaf `data` and `@openzeppelin/merkle-tree` version 1.0.5 to assemble the Merkle tree.
-We test that interactions with these libraries work correctly in our [SphinxModuleProxy tests](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/packages/contracts/test/SphinxModuleProxy.t.sol) which test that Merkle trees generated by this logic have data that is encoded correctly and that they are executable on-chain.
+We test that interactions with these libraries work correctly in our [SphinxModuleProxy tests](https://github.com/sphinx-labs/sphinx/blob/feature/audit/packages/contracts/test/SphinxModuleProxy.t.sol) which test that Merkle trees generated by this logic have data that is encoded correctly and that they are executable on-chain.
 However, we do not test the internals of these libraries and instead rely on the assumption that they are robust and bug-free.

 ## Assumptions